What states require car insurance?

 Secured with SHA-256 Encryption

-While most states in the U.S. require drivers to carry proper car insurance, state car insurance laws vary based on where you live.
 For example, you may live in a state that only requires low levels of bodily injury and property damage liability coverage.
 On the other hand, your state may require higher liability limits, along with PIP, MedPay, or uninsured/underinsured motorist coverage.

-Lastly, as you shop for the best car insurance policy, remember to compare free auto insurance quotes from several car insurance companies before making a final decision on coverage.
+Remember to compare free auto insurance quotes from several car insurance companies before making a final decision on coverage.
 Comparing quotes can help you get the coverage you need without paying too much.

 Frequently Asked Questions